AESSEAL needed help protecting their operations from power disruptions while driving forward net zero strategies.

 National Grid Service Contracts

-What are National Grid Service Contracts
+What are National Grid Service Contracts?

 National Grid Service Contracts can be accessed by deploying a battery energy storage system on your site you will have the ability to generate income for your business, reducing your total energy costs and the payback time on your investment.

 Unlike a traditional Uninterruptible Power Supply (UPS) system, which cannot be used to generate additional revenue, a Powerstar UPS can be used as an income stream while serving your site with power resilience.
+Extra revenue from grid services could be the icing on the cake while solving your power resilience or grid constraint issues.

 How is revenue generated with National Grid Service Contracts?